 The SP Three works hard to achieve a sense of security and believes it’s not enough to look good; they have to truly be good as well.
 SP Threes don’t actively seek the spotlight but still appreciate recognition for a job well done.
 To some degree, they push back against vanity, believing that vanity is counter to the image of perfection they’ve carefully created.
 SP Threes display workaholic tendencies and a mindset of “if I want it done well, I’ll do it myself.”

-Social Type Threes: Prestige
+Social Interaction Type Threes: Prestige

 A Social Three seeks admiration and approval with more vigor than the other two subtypes.
 They are competitive, power-focused, strong and assertive, but chameleon-like in their ability to adapt to various social settings.
 Social Threes are confident leaders and enjoy being in the middle of the action.
 They think about what is best for the group, what looks best, and what will reflect positively upon them.

-1:1 Bonding Type Threes: Charisma
+One-to-One Bonding Type Threes: Charisma

-1:1 Bonding Threes are focused on charm and beauty over security or prestige, but they pursue their goals with the same vigor as the other Type Three subtypes.
+One-to-One Bonding Threes are focused on charm and beauty over security or prestige, but they pursue their goals with the same vigor as the other Type Three subtypes.
 Vanity is not viewed as detrimental, nor is it embraced; it’s simply a mechanism to create an attractive image.
 Less comfortable with self-promotion, this subtype focuses on giving support to and elevating the profile of people around them.

 Enneagram Type Three Wings

 Each Enneagram type has two wings, which are the numbers on either side of the Type.
 One wing is usually stronger than the other and its qualities are more likely to bleed over into your Type.

 A 3 with a 2 wing (3w2) is more extroverted and able to play to the crowd.